More About the Hub & Contact Information

 Types of Courses

 - These courses are typically 3-5 weeks.
-Most courses do not have specific meeting times for each week, instead there are deadlines for each activity or assignment.
-A facilitator will be online to guide you through the course and provide feedback.
-These courses are typically capped between 25 and 30 participants and run 2-3 times throughout the year.
+There are deadlines for each activity or assignment and a facilitator will be online to guide you through the course and provide feedback.
+These courses are typically capped between 20 and 30 participants and run 2-3 times throughout the year.

 - These courses do not have a start or end date, but are continuously open.
 Complete at your own pace and on your own schedule.
 There is a facilitator listed in case you have questions, they also monitor activity within the course.
 Some self-paced courses will have an activity that needs to be manually graded, this can take 2-3 days.

 To enroll in a course, simply click the course name then the enroll me button.
 If you are prompted for an enrollment key, contact the facilitator listed in the course description.